Chapter 36 – The Fall of Tanaka Kakuei

 9. Political Upheavals

-By alleging failure of the 1974 Southeast Asia tour, the Japanese media hoped to add fuel to the developing anti-Tanaka mood in Japan.
+By alleging the failure of Tanaka’s 1974 Southeast Asia tour, the Japanese media hoped to add fuel to the developing anti-Tanaka mood in Japan.

 1. The Growing Anti-Tanaka Mood